wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

 Want to play with args and kwargs?
 [This](https://mybinder.org/v2/gh/wilfredinni/python-cheatsheet/master?filepath=jupyter_notebooks) is an online Jupyter Notebook for you to try.

-Also, some examples make use of `f-strings`, a relatively new way to format strings in Python 3.6+.
+Some examples make use of `f-strings`, a relatively new way to format strings in Python 3.6+.
 [Here](https://www.pythoncheatsheet.org/#Formatted-String-Literals-or-f-strings) you can read more about it.

-Any doubt or suggestion?
-Please leave a comment and have a nice day!